 “It’s expensive and is an added cost to us, and sadly, we can not simply pass that on to our customers.
 But it ultimately, this hurts our business,” he added.

-Speculation is rife that the internet restrictions was put in place to prevent cheating by final year secondary students sitting for national examinations.
+Speculation is rife that the internet restrictions are in place to prevent cheating by final year secondary students sitting for a national examinations.

 Connections were partially restored at different times last week but many people were unable to go online most of the time.
-T
+Text messaging services have been disabled since last Thursday.

 An Ethiopia and Eritrea researcher with Human Rights Watch (HRW), Felix Horne said the web outages could negatively impact the country’s economy and commitment to freedom of expression.